 - What are the most important things on this page?

 - Why did they call (something) that?

 Website testing process

-Firstly, list out all the tests you plan to run.
-Documentation and record-keeping is an important part of testing.
+First, list all the tests you plan to run.
+Documentation and record-keeping is a key part of testing.
 For each test, write out what you’ll do and what defines success and failure.
 When you run the test, record the results of the test.